spjuhel/BoARIO/paper.md

 The Adaptive Regional Input-Output model (or ARIO) is an hybrid input-output / agent-based economic model, designed to compute indirect costs consequent to economic shocks.
-Its first version dates back to 2008 and has originally been developed to assess the indirect costs of natural disasters [@hallegatte-2008-adapt-region].
+Its first version dates back to 2008 and was originally developed to assess the indirect costs of natural disasters
+[@hallegatte-2008-adapt-region].
 ARIO is now a well-established and pivotal model in its field, has been used in multiple studies, and has seen several extensions or adaptations [@wu-2011-region-indir; @ranger-2010-asses-poten;